readfwd/delta-app/readme.md

 $ ./node_modules/gulp/bin/gulp.js build:dist && node index.js
 ```

-This will start the production `express` server (using the `./dist` folder) that doesn't do any fancy live-reloading or scroll synchronization, but does `gzip` your assets and handles single page application `seo`.
+This will start the production `express` server (using the `./dist` folder) that doesn't do any fancy live-reloading or scroll synchronization, but does `gzip` your assets.

 #### Pagespeed